A device of some kind used to restrict a character's power level

 - Alpha limiters are commonly found on modern fighter planes, which restrict the rate at which a plane can pitch.
 Why?
 Because if you didn't have them they'd pitch so fast that the air flow will no longer be passing through the wings, but rather against the wings and control surfaces, resulting in a stall.
 Incidentally this performance characteristic is what enables Pugachev's Cobra and the Kulbit, but can be dangerous in any plane without thrust vectoring, as they lose virtually all control during a stall.
 It can also lead to undesirable situations, such as if a pilot wants a maximum performance turn to avoid an enemy attack, he may accidentally turn too fast, resulting in a loss of control, and likely a swift death by enemy fire.

 - More common are soft power limiters on engine thrust, which go all the way back to World War 2.
 Pilots are often restricted with how much power they are permitted to draw from their engines during normal operating, and can only call upon maximum power (sometimes called Wartime Emergency Power) in an emergency, such as being engaged by enemy forces.
-This is because using the engine at full power results in significantly more maintenance when the plane lands, so don't try to do this just because you think no one's looking, the maintenance crew will figure it out pretty quick when you land, and if you don't have a damn good reason for it expect a very thorough chewing out at the very least.
+This is because using the engine at full power results in significantly more maintenance when the plane lands, so don't try to do this just because you think no one's looking, the maintenance crew will figure it out pretty quick when you land, and even if they don't, you have to break a physical wire seal on the throttle to access it anyhow, and if you don't have a damn good reason for it expect a very thorough chewing out at the very least.

 - Lawn mowers can jump from about 2 MPH to 60+ MPH by removing the limiter.
 People race them.